Psychology in Oregon: Learn About Becoming a Psychologist in Oregon

 To obtain psychologist licensing in Oregon, applicants must meet the following criteria:

-• Graduate from an American Psychological Association-accredited doctoral psychology program, or a comparably accredited doctoral program.
+Graduate from an American Psychological Association-accredited doctoral psychology program, or a comparably accredited doctoral program for international students.

-• Submit an application to the Oregon Board of Psychology, along with three professional references and a $365 fee.
+Submit a licensure application to the Oregon Board of Psychology and pay the $325 fee.

 Demand for Psychology in Oregon